forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Adequate Sanctions
 [in work/consideration]
-// not easy to get the sanctions neutral ...
+// not easy to get the sanctions neutral [from a central European viewpoint] ...

 -->